thautwarm/plfp/view-point-from-research-side/Lamu0.md

 - compositing separate interpretations:

-    It's natural, according the type of `grow` function.
+    This is already explicit and natural, according the type of `grow` function.

 - resolving the dependency relationships among dependent interpretations: